Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 It is absolutely wrong to pre-judge a person just because she goes around braless with her nipples poking out of her dress but the fact is Headmistress Coote practices sex bondage during nights at the school - you know, to get the edge off.

 Hawley Griffin, the Invisible Man, has snuck into the school and has proceeded to have illicit sex with the students.
 Not only are the students baffled, but a number of them are pregnant.
 What would you do if you became invisible?
 What would I?

 Here's a nice twist.
 Three of our adventurers have visited the school: Ms. Murray, Mr. Quatermain and Captain Nemo.
 They are all coming in under false guises.
 Because of racial profiling, Captain Nemo, the most scientifically accomplished in the League together with Dr. Jekyll, is forced to take the role of a manservant.
-It galls him greatly, and it pisses me off too.
+It galls him greatly.
 Quatermain and Miss Murray come in as man and wife.
 Because of this, Ms. Coote gives the group a main bedroom for the married couple and a small anteroom attached to the main room for the Captain, the manservant.
 Captain Nemo being practical, suggests that the smaller room go to Ms. Mina while the gentlemen take the big room.
 In the end, guess, who's staying in the smaller - and decrepit looking - room.

 I don't think these two are going to be doing any sleeping tonight.
 I mean, the bed's too small for the Captain and I've never seen anybody get a wink in that kind of chair.

 Next we are treated to spectacle of the Invisible Man attempting to impregnate yet another hapless schoolgirl.
 Check this out.